jackcolvin7/jack_colvin_projects/Analytics_Projects/Optimality Project/README.md

 - **Shot Frequency** – how often players or teams actually get into those positions (a simplistic measure of how difficult they are to create).

 By combining these factors, the model provides insight into whether teams and players are more "optimal" when pursuing **many low-xG opportunities** or **fewer, harder-to-create high-xG chances**.
-Note: This project does not reject that having more overall xg is better, but rather asks the quesion **what is the best, easiest way to hit a given xg threshold?**
+Note: This project does not reject that having more overall xg is better, but rather asks the quesions **what is the best, easiest way to hit a given xg threshold?** and **how can teams maximize the amount of xg they are able to create in a single game**

 ## Motivation
 Traditional xG models focus on shot quality, but they ignore the **creation difficulty** of those chances.